Kate Luard: War service

 Luard served as a nurse in the Second Boer War and was one of the first nurses to join the British Expeditionary Force at the start of the First World War.
 She arrived in France on 8 August 1914 and was therefore listed as eligible for the 1914 Star, with a clasp because she served under enemy fire, although it is not clear whether she received it.
 Initially, she worked on ambulance trains bringing the wounded from the battlefields.
 During the war she was twice mentioned in despatches and was awarded the Royal Red Cross and Bar.
 The first award of the Royal Red Cross was gazetted in January 1916, and the bar in May 1918.
 Luard was Head Sister of No. 32 Casualty Clearing Station at Brandhoek during the Battle of Passchendaele.

 She resigned from the Queen Alexandra's Imperial Military Nursing Service (Reserve) shortly after the Armistice because of the illness of her father.

 Post war

-After this the war, Luard worked in the South London Hospital for Women, and as a matron at a boys school.
+After the war, Luard worked in the South London Hospital for Women, and as matron at Bradfield College in Berkshire from 1924 to 1932.
 She retired to Wickham Bishops in Essex, where she died on 16 August 1962.